‘Boy Meets World’ Star Maitland Ward Exposes Chest In Open Shirt On Instagram

-Maitland Ward has delivered an exposing Instagram update.
-The former Boy Meets World star is no stranger to flashing the flesh over on her social media: it hasn’t been that long since the redhead lifted up her shirt to expose a fair amount of breast, although today is seeing the adult entertainment star showcase her assets in a different way.
+Maitland Ward has posted an “exposing” Instagram update today.
+The former Boy Meets World star is no stranger to flashing the flesh on her social media.
+It hasn’t been that long since the redhead lifted up her shirt to expose a fair amount of breast, although today is featuring the adult entertainment star showcasing her assets in a different way.

 Earlier today, Maitland updated her account.
-The 42-year-old delivered two photos: both were out to celebrate reaching a milestone with her paid subscribers.
-The good girl image with this former television face has, of course, been somewhat shed by virtue of Maitland entering the pornography industry: the star’s Drive movie has been making headlines.
+The 42-year-old delivered two photos; both to celebrate reaching a milestone with her paid subscribers.
+The good girl image with this former television star has, of course, been somewhat shed by virtue of Maitland entering the pornography industry.
+Her adult film debut, Drive, has been making headlines.

-Maitland’s first photo showed her in selfie mode.
-The star was seen photographed from the waist up and rocking what would likely be considered a fairly ordinary wardrobe.
-Maitland appeared in a pair of blue jeans paired with a plaid shirt in red and white.
-An unbuttoned and open finish was upping the ante, though, with the star’s chest being exposed and those ample assets somewhat taking center stage.
+Maitland’s first photo was a selfie.
+The star was photographed from the waist up and rocking what would likely be considered a fairly ordinary wardrobe.
+Maitland appeared in a pair of blue jeans paired with a red and white plaid shirt.
+An unbuttoned and open top upped the ante, with the star’s exposed chest and ample assets taking center stage.

 A quick swipe to the right showed a completely different image.
-Here, Maitland was seen sitting in the splits and rocking a red bikini with a ball between her legs.
-Both photos showed the star rocking a full face of makeup, with lipstick, eyeshadow, plus warming blush.
-Maitland took to her caption to thank all of her supporters: she closed it with two heart emoji.
+Here, Maitland was sitting in the splits and rocking a red bikini with a soccer ball between her legs.
+Both photos showed the star rocking a full face of makeup, with lipstick, eyeshadow, and warming blush.
+Maitland wrote in the caption to thank all of her supporters, and she closed it with two heart emoji.

-Maitland’s career change has proven a talking point.
-For the most part, it seems that her fans have welcomed her shift into the adult world, although that could be considered objective – anyone not keen has likely not made the decision to follow the star’s Instagram.
+Maitland’s career change has proven to be a talking point.
+For the most part, it seems that her fans have welcomed her shift into the adult entertainment world, although that could be considered objective.
+Anyone not keen has likely made the decision to not follow the star’s Instagram.

-Maitland does have another side to her, though.
-The redhead is massively into cosplay, with words to In Touch Weekly suggesting that the cosplay world actually influenced her decision to enter her current career.
-Ward also spoke of the change overall.
+Maitland has another side to her, though.
+The redhead is massively into cosplay, and she told In Touch Weekly that the cosplay world actually influenced her decision to enter her current career.
+Ward spoke of the change overall.

 “I started doing this kind of film, professional stuff, not very long ago – only a couple months ago.
 I felt ready.
 It wasn’t like I was saying, ‘Oh, I want to do this all along’, but it was like, ‘I need to do this.’
 I really feel that quality stuff and the hot sex stuff can be together, and I really want that,” she told the magazine.